-To interpret these results, note that heterogeneity of industrial diversity suggests that many cities tend to exhibit higher levels of industrial diversity than would be expected under randomness.
-But since the number of cb-choice cities for each industry is being held constant (by the construction of \mathbf{X}{I}^{0}) this in turn implies more of these locational choices are coincident with other industries than would be expected.
-Hence these results suggest that there is significant spatial coordination of agglomerations across industries, as implied by the work of Christaller [2] (together with more recent formalizations of this work by Fujita et al. [3], Tabuchi and Thisse [20, 21] and Hsu [6]).
-Indeed, the test of Christaller's Hierarchy Principle developed in Section 4.4 below will provide an even more direct test of this spatial coordination among industries.
+held constant (by the construction of \mathbf{X}{I}^{0}) this in turn implies that more of these locational choices are coincident with other industries than would be expected.
+Hence these results suggest that there is significant spatial coordination of agglomerations across industries, as implied by the work of Christaller (1966) (together with more recent formalizations of this work by Fujita, Krugman and Mori, 1999; Tabuchi and Thisse, 2009; Hsu, 2010).
+Indeed, the test of Christaller's Hierarchy Principle developed below will provide an even more direct test of this spatial coordination among industries.